bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 ## 5. Writing lists will help you keep on top of your work

 A short and concise tip from us and many other designers in Bekk is to write lists!
-As I’m sure you can gather from everything we have written about thus far, a designer's role is multi-faceted and includes keeping on top of many things at once.
+As we're sure you can gather from everything we have written about until now, a designer's role is multi-faceted and includes staying on top of many things at once.
 Having a way to keep track of decisions being made, tasks to do, people to talk to, and meetings to attend will not only help you remember everything you have to do, but will also show you everything you have achieved!
 Sometimes, if you have had a day full of meetings, it can feel as if you haven’t done much work.
 By looking at your list you can see all the meetings you have attended, people you have talked to, and decisions that have been made: all important aspects of the work.

 <p>&nbsp;</p>